 Fast running with a lot of up-and-down movement can lead to cramping, gas, and what we call runner’s diarrhea.
 We’d recommend taking a stroll around the neighborhood.
 Thirty minutes of walking daily can help you maintain your weight and improve your mood.
 If you have to run, begin with a slow jog.
 If after 10 minutes you feel comfortable kicking it up a notch, try to work up to a faster pace gradually – paying attention to what your body is telling you.

 By now, you have probably heard about the workout craze, CrossFit.
 Magazines, celebrity trainers, and Tyler from your office cannot seem to stop touting the workout as cure-all miracle of health science.
 However, if you suffer from IBS, you may want to put the protein shake down and skip the box.
 Workouts such as CrossFit involve activities like lifting heavy weights at a rapid pace, which can upset your digestive system; remember, you can’t see your gains if you’re bloated and doubled over in pain!

 Of course, Strength training has been shown time and again to offer tons of benefits, and when your digestive system is feeling steady, grab your sweatband, pick up a kettlebell, and step up your daily workout!
 However, if you are dealing with a flare-up, consider weight training at your own pace.

-Of course, just like exercises are not created equal, neither are cases of IBS.
-Only you know your own limits and what your body can take when symptoms appear.
-We aim to help our readers lead a happy and healthy lifestyle in the face of GI challenges.
+We aim to help our readers lead a happy and healthy lifestyle in the face of GI challenges, and we understand only you know your limits and what your body can handle when symptoms appear.
 If you experience success with a workout that is not listed above, we would love to hear about it!
 Be sure to talk with your doctor before starting any intense exercise program.